mohanedmedhat/projects/README.md

 4. Choose from the available options to perform transactions.
 5. Follow the on-screen prompts to complete each transaction.
 6. Exit the system when finished.

-## Contributing

-Contributions are welcome!
-If you want to contribute to this project, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.